-Athanatos is the state of immortality that mortal beings assume as definite.

 100. To reach the state of complete immortality, it involves the sober requirement of death.

 1. The Oracle defines death, as the absolute state of human expiry and mortality experienced.

 2. There is no unmistakable equivocation about its occurrence or intimation.

-3. Death is a purposeful function that is an episode that relates to our state of being.
+3. Death is a purposeful function that relates to our state of being.

 4. It epitomises one stage of our soul and is the reflection of the universal truth.